Hot Seal Strength ASTM F1921

 The film sample is fixed in the upper specimen grip which is connected to a load cell and the lower specimen grip which is connected to a peeling actuator.
 The film sample is inserted between the sealing bars by means of a specimen insertion mechanism.
 A seal is made under defined conditions of temperature, contact time and pressure.
 At the end of the sealing time, and after a preset delay time, the peeling actuator moves down with a preset speed and peels the hot seal totally apart.
 The maximum force required to peel or break the seal is the hottack force.

 A rectangular specimen is used.
 The specimen width may be either 25 mm, 15 mm or 1.00 inch.
-Specimen length must be between 250 and 350 mm.
+Specimen length must be adequate for the testing machine (range of 30 to 35 cm; 12 to 14 in).

 Threshold sealing temperature; this is the minimum temperature at which the required hot tack strength is reached.